 - The metro will take you further afield.

 - Rent or purchase a bicycle from one of the many bike rental proprietors in Amsterdam.

 - Use bike rentals and the canal ferries to tour beautiful Amsterdam!

 Until you wean yourself from your favourite foods of home, or in case you never do, you’ll find what you need at a number of stores, including Kelly’s.
 You’ll find Carnation milk and Cadbury’s chocolates from Great Britain, Marshmallow Fluff and French’s mustard, from the US, Balti curry sauce from India, and salsa from Mexico.

 If you don’t crave food from home, the supermarkets will provide you with your groceries.
 Be aware that not all international credit cards are accepted.
 Save your bags because they are not handed out for free.
 The basics are readily available, but don’t wait till the last minute of the day to purchase bread.

-Shopping for furniture
+Shopping for furniture as an Expat

 View this list of furniture to find shops with new furniture for your new home, or furniture rental options for temporary dwellings.
 Furniture for rent lets you find beds to sleep on and tables with chairs to eat on, until you move to your permanent residence.

 Hopefully, the main medical issue you will ever need to think about is health insurance.
 Everyone needs it.
 The good news is that you can obtain free quotes.
 The good/bad news, is that there are a lot of offerings, so it will be difficult to decide which insurance is good for you.
 You will need to consider your age, marital status, and children.
 Expatfinder is one option for providing enough information to allow you to comparison shop.